jrsinclair/mazes-presentation/presentation.md

 ## Wiring it all together

-Note: All we need to do iw wire it up with the initial sate.
+Note: All we need to do is wire it up with the initial sate.
 We'll do that in a new function.

 ---